 The same report from QQ goes on to suggest that Bitmain is reportedly expected to reach a gross margin of 30% in April.
 This uptick in gross margin is supposedly attributed to the Antminer S17 series mining rigs, using the new 7 nanometer chips.

 Although the report is light on further details, Bitmain could well be on the way towards profitability.
-Back in March of 2019, the ASIC manufacturer released a blog report revealing that the Antminer S17, featuring improved energy efficiency and a higher hashrate, was set to launch on April 9th of 2019.
+Back in March of 2019, the ASIC manufacturer released a blog report.
+It reveals the Antminer S17, featuring improved energy efficiency and a higher hashrate, would launch on April 9th of 2019.

-Furthermore, a $315 million profit for Bitmain in March further shows that the sizable losses during the first months of the year may have been reversed.
+Furthermore, a $315 million March profit for Bitmain indicates the losses during the first months of 2019 may be reversing.
 According to Yahoo Finance, Bitmain has refused to comment on this latest QQ report.

-With this being said, however, it should be noted that Bitmain also lost around $500 million in the third quarter of 2018.
-As such, the continued performance of this ASIC giant can give some insight into the state of the wider ASIC industry.
+With this being said, however, one should note Bitmain also lost around $500 million in the third quarter of 2018.
+As such, the future performance of the ASIC giant can give some insight into the state of the ASIC industry.